 I began reading a bit about watercolor and decided to invest in "artist's grade" paints.
 I read tons of reviews and became completely overwhelmed.
 I preferred the portability of pans, so after a lot of debating, I finally purchased this pre-filled pan set by Sennelier.

 I was thrilled to discover that fading was no longer an issue.
 And though I loved the vibrancy of the pigments and the softness of the paints, I didn't like the colors in this set nearly as much as I did in my old Pelikan set.
-They didn't work as well for nature sketching, and that was primarily what I did.
+They didn't work as well for nature and landscape painting which is primarily what I paint.
+The colors were also unpredictable; some were overpoweringly strong while some were very weak.

 At the time, I didn't know how to mix colors.
 I didn't even know that I could refill the pans!
 But I used this set while I continued to learn, eventually adding colors in tubes and a larger palette (aka a 16-well stuffed egg plate from the dollar store) to keep at my desk.